phantombuster/nickjs/README.md

 NickJS will choose which headless browser to use depending on how you launch it.
 When launching your script with `node`, Headless Chrome will be used.
 When launched with `casperjs`, CasperJS+PhantomJS will be used.

 To get started with the PhantomJS driver, [read this](PHANTOMJS.md).
-However we recommend using Headless Chrome.
+However we recommend using Headless Chrome (read on).

-You'll need to have Node 7+ and Chrome 61+ installed on your system.
+You'll need to have Node 7+ and Chrome 63+ installed on your system (read the next section for more info about which Chrome version you should use).
 The path to the Chrome executable can be specified with `export CHROME_PATH=/path/to/chrome` otherwise the binary `google-chrome-unstable` will be used.

-Lauching a bot is then as simple as `node my_nickjs_script.js`.
+Launching a bot is then as simple as `node my_nickjs_script.js`.

+## Headless Chrome version

+NickJS makes use of the latest DevTools protocol methods, so you'll need a very recent version of Chrome.

+At the time of writing, NickJS is using some methods from Chrome 63 which was released not long ago.
+Having a recent version of Chrome is critical for a smooth experience with NickJS.
+Go to the [Chrome Release Channels](https://www.chromium.org/getting-involved/dev-channel) page and download a version compatible with your system.
+If you want this to be taken care of for you, check out [Phantombuster](https://phantombuster.com), which is basically our "NickJS as a service" platform.

 ## Environment variables